Dorukuz/Discord-Token-Generator/README.md

 U Can buy mail Verifed token generator for Lifetime 25$ Contact me!
 Dorukuz#4445

 ✅ (30 ⭐ for Free Capthca Bypass)  working on it

-60 ⭐ for mail verification
+✅ (60 ⭐ for mail verification) working on it

 250 ⭐ for full verification